Zoe Ball: Radio

+On 23 September 2024, Ball announced she was returning to Radio 2, six weeks after announcing a break from the show.
+On 19 November she announced on the show that she would stop being the presenter of The Breakfast Show from 20 December, but would remain working for the station.

+On 3 May 2025, Ball's new Saturday show replaced Pick of the Pops, which had held the 1 pm to 3 pm slot for 16 years; Pick of the Pops moved to Sundays from 5 pm to 7pm.

 Personal life

-Whilst at BBC Radio 1, Ball began a relationship with the DJ and musician Norman Cook (also known as Fatboy Slim).
+Whilst at BBC Radio 1, Ball began a relationship with the DJ and musician Norman Cook, known as Fatboy Slim.
 The couple married at Babington House in Somerset in August 1999.
-In 2003, the couple split up when Ball revealed that she had had an affair; they later reconciled.
+In 2003, Ball and Cook separated when Ball revealed that she had had an affair; they later reconciled.
 The couple have a son, Woody Fred Cook (born 2000), and a daughter, Nelly (born 2010).
-On 24 September 2016, the couple announced their separation after 18 years together and later divorced.
+On 24 September 2016, Cook and Ball announced their separation after 18 years together.

-Zoe's long-term partner Michael Reed is a fashion model and a carpenter; They met through a mutual friend in 2017.
+Between 2017 and 2023, Ball was in a relationship with fashion model and carpenter Michael Reed.

 Charity work

-In 2014, she supported Marks & Spencer and Oxfam's Love Mum campaign.
+In 2014, she supported Marks & Spencer and Oxfam's "Love Mum" campaign.

-In March 2018, Ball took part in the 'Hardest Ride Home' challenge, which saw her cycling from Blackpool to Brighton to raise money for Sport Relief and mental health awareness.
+In March 2018, Ball took part in the 'Hardest Ride Home' challenge in which she cycled from Blackpool to Brighton to raise money for Sport Relief and mental health awareness.
 She set off on 5 March for five days.
 Highlights of the challenge were broadcast in a one-off documentary, airing on 21 March 2018 on BBC One.
-As a result of the challenge, she was able to raise a total of £1,198,012.
+She raised £1,198,012.